Impostor/Impostor/README.md

 iOS devices need to be jailbroken in order to connect to Impostor servers.

+1. Add Pixelomer's repo (https://repo.pixelomer.com/) to your Cydia sources.
+2. Search and install ImpostorConfig.
+3. Respring.
+4. Open the Settings app and select ImpostorConfig.
+5. Set the hostname and enable the tweak.

+Note: This tweak only works while you are jailbroken as it doesn't write any changes to Among us files.

 ### Server

 See the [docs](docs/Running-the-server.md) for instructions on how to set it up.